 However, if we are talking about distributed SCRUM where there are multiple scrum teams involved in the same story, design document does help in terms of making sure that design of user stories had been thought through carefully and agreed upon by different developers in different SCRUM teams.
-Thus, it makes much more important to understand what would it take to write winner design document for complex user stories which takes lesser review cycle from different stakeholder for approval.
+Thus, it makes much more important to understand what would it take to write winner design document for complex user stories which takes lesser review cycle from the different stakeholder for approval.
 In my experience, this has been a concern of technology stakeholders on customer end that they do not get a quality design document from software engineers working from offshore (or different locations) for various different reasons.
 On the other hand, when speaking to the software engineers, they say that they have provided all the details including various different diagrams such as class and sequence diagram.
-What more that they would have to do?
+What more than they would have to do?
 Well, quite a set of valid concerns from both parties, customer stakeholders and software engineers working from offshore.

 The following are some of the must-have sections of a design document irrespective of them being termed as high-level or low-level design:

-- Architecture & Design Principles: Even before one start writing the design document, one has to get himself aware of the underlying guiding architecture and design principles based on which he/she needs to create design and associated document.
+- Architecture & Design Principles: Even before one start writing the design document, one has to get himself aware of the underlying guiding architecture and design principles based on which he/she needs to createthe design and associated document.

 - Design document template: Make sure that different stakeholders agree to what needs to covered in the design document.
 This is very important to avoid surprises in terms of the details expected in the document and spend time back-and-forth for getting further information.